Angola

 UTC+01:00

 Angola is a large country on Africa's Atlantic coast with diverse landscapes ranging from the coastal capital Luanda to the highlands of Huambo and the remote wilderness of Cuando Cubango.
 Visitors are drawn to Kalandula Falls (one of Africa's largest waterfalls), the historic São Miguel Fort in Luanda, Portuguese colonial-era architecture, and emerging ecotourism in national parks including Kissama and Iona.
-Angola's oil-driven economy attracts business travellers; tourism infrastructure has expanded steadily since 2002 with the e-visa system opening the country to leisure travel in recent years.
+Angola's oil-driven economy attracts business travellers; tourism has opened up sharply since a September 2023 decree made tourist entry visa-free for citizens of 98 countries, building on the earlier e-visa system.

 Visa Requirements for Angola